Learn about the City of Surrey's procedures to allow environmentally sound geocaching on park land.

 - Darts Hill Garden Park

-- The formal gardens at Fleetwood Park, City Hall, Hawthorne Park or Bear Creek Park
+- The display gardens at Fleetwood Park, City Hall, Hawthorne Rotary Park or Bear Creek Park

 - Playing surfaces such as sports fields, tennis courts, etc.